Brexit survival guide for start-ups and small businesses

 Access to finance

 The UK will also no longer be subject to EU Withholding Tax treaties.
-This is deducted from interest earned by EU residents on their investments made in another country, by the state in which the investment is held.
-Though there may be additional tax considerations and implications for transfer pricing.
+This tax is deducted from interest, royalties, or dividends earned by EU residents on their investments made in another country, and is deducted by the state in which the investment is held.

-In March, Barclays announced a £14.7bn lending fund for small and medium-sized enterprises to help them “through turbulent times as Brexit looms”.
-You can find out more about the fund and how to apply here.
+In March 2019, Barclays announced a £14.7bn lending fund for small and medium-sized enterprises to help them “through turbulent times as Brexit looms”.
+To apply, visit the Barclays Business Banking website.

-John Atkinson Head of Commercial Business at Hitachi Capital:
+John Atkinson, Head of Commercial Business at Hitachi Capital, states:

 “We would also advise that businesses review their funding solutions and look at cashflow finance as a credible solution for boosting cashflow.